Symmetronic/strc-scaleogram/readme.md

   height: 32rem;
   width: 32rem;

-  /* This color will be displayed when no data is loaded. */
+  /* The background color will be displayed when no data is loaded. */
-  --strc-scaleogram-empty-background-color: #eeeeee;
+  --strc-scaleogram-background-color: #eeeeee;
 }
 ```